haptork/easyLambda/doc/tutorial/1_dataflow.md

 The rise function `fromFile` can work with multi-column files as well.
 It is quite comprehensive.
-It takes care of errors in reading, it has option to have strictSchema (reject rows that have different size of column) or noStrictSchema (fill in defaults if less cols, or ignore if more cols), parallel reading etc.
+It takes care of errors in reading, it has option to have strictSchema (reject rows that have different size of column) or set it to false (fill in defaults if less cols, or ignore if more cols), parallel reading etc.
 Check [demoFromFile](../../examples/demoFromFile.cpp) for more on these options.